microsoft/FluidFramework/packages/runtime/container-runtime/src/summary/README.md

 ## Why do we need summaries?

 A 'summary' captures the state of a container at a point in time.
-Without it, a client would have to apply every operation in the op log, even if those operations no longer affected the current state (e.g. op 1 inserts ‘h’ and op 2 deletes ‘h’).
+Without it, a client would have to apply every operation in the op log, even if those operations no longer affected the current state (e.g. op 1 inserts 'h' and op 2 deletes 'h').
 For very large op logs, this would be very expensive for clients to both process and download from the service.
 Instead, when a client opens a collaborative document, it can download a snapshot of the container, and simply process new operations from that point forward.

 ## Who generates summaries?